 In this study, MATQA defines the true number of answers and eliminates false positives through a "revalidation" framework.
 The combined use of initial answer establishment and semantic time based dual factor clustering ideas was shown to have a positive effect on the number of answers and correctness of questions.
-Previous research [2] has shown that the revalidation framework is able to take full advantage of the information collected to further filter the answers.
+Previous research (Rubin et al., 2022) has shown that the revalidation framework is able to take full advantage of the information collected to further filter the answers.
 This is consistent with the study in this paper.
 Further, the "revalidation" framework was shown to be able to determine not only the correctness of answers but also the number of answers, with only the addition of semantic and temporal constraints on clustering.
 Based on this, this paper shows that the "revalidation" framework in the form of "initial answer \rightarrow clustering" can provide a solution to the multiple answer reasoning problem in the context of temporal knowledge quiz.
+Experimental results on a large number of complex multi-answer temporal questions show that MATQA can improve the most advanced general Top-k question answering scheme.
 However, MATQA suffers from severe upstream error-dependent transmission.
 When the initial answer is wrong, the subsequent clustering module cannot correct the result, but only makes invalid predictions based on the original one.